Our Team

 Former Governor of Alberta, Montana, Saskatchewan and Northern Wyoming (AMS&NW) District of Optimist International

-A champion of BRAVE Education for Trafficking from the time of its conception, Marilyn a multi-generational member of the Dinner Optimist Club of Calgary and invoked for over 26 years.
-When president of the club, she was compelled to help launch BRAVE Education for Trafficking Prevention after learning this horrific act happens everywhere.
+A champion of BRAVE Education from the time of its conception, Marilyn a multi-generational member of the Dinner Optimist Club of Calgary and invoked for over 26 years.
+When president of the club, she was compelled to help launch BRAVE Education after learning this horrific act happens everywhere.

 Denise Dolph